Is DeepSeek Better Than ChatGPT? 25+ DeepSeek Stats (2026)

 Is DeepSeek free?

 The DeepSeek chat app and website have a free consumer tier.
-API access is paid per token.
-DeepSeek-V4-Flash costs $0.14 per million cache-miss input tokens and $0.28 per million output tokens on the published DeepSeek API price page.
+API access is paid per token, and since August 16, 2026 the rate depends on the hour.
+Off-peak, DeepSeek-V4-Flash costs $0.22 per million cache-miss input tokens and $0.66 per million output tokens.
+At peak, 01:00 to 04:00 and 06:00 to 10:00 UTC, both figures double to $0.44 and $1.32.
 You can also self-host open source DeepSeek models freely on your device with tools like Ollama and vLLM.

 Who owns DeepSeek?